 An Islamic marriage in Thailand does occur in Thailand and there is also a growing number of converts to Islam in Thailand.
 Many simply want an Islamic marriage without the registration however obtaining a visa on this type of traditional marriage will not get you very far.
 In order to get married in Thailand you will have to obtain a letter of affirmation from your local Embassy in Bangkok to start the process.

 There is only one law firm in Thailand that does Islamic wedding conversions and arranging all the registration paperwork for you and that is GAM Legal Alliance in Bangkok and also in Phuket if you are in Southern Thailand.

 There is an article on this website about the procedures for the most common Islamic countries nationals that get married in Thailand.
 Most Islamic marriages paperwork starts in your home country, be this Malaysia, Jordan, Morocco or Indonesia.
 Read the article on the process and documents needed.
 Once you have these documents then you can proceed further without much issue.
 Note also on this website the marriage requirements in Thailand in order to have a legally binding marriage.

-The documents that have now been verified needs to be taken to the local District Office where the marriage certificate will be issued.
+The documents for the Islamic marriage in Thailand that have now been verified.
+It now needs to be taken to the local District Office where the marriage certificate will be issued.
 This part of the process should not take more than an hour to complete.
 If you are not certain about the process then speak to a lawyer in Thailand for advice and guidance.
-You can also apply for a 12 month visa in Thailand once you are married and you current visa can be converted for you.
+You can also apply for a 12 month visa in Thailand.
+This once you are married and you current visa can be converted for you.
 See also the requirements for a marriage visa in Thailand.

 Take sound legal advice when getting married in Thailand.